kapilkumar99/AcceptCSharpService/README.md

 * Once the installation is completed, either restart your system or run below commands in sequence in command prompt:

 	net stop was /y

 	net start w3svc

 	The first command will stop the World Wide Web publishing service and the second command will start the service again

 ### Publish  AcceptSuiteService Application with Visual Studio 2017

+* Clone the Repository or Download the source code to local folder.

 * Open AcceptSuiteService.sln in Visual Studio 2017
 ![Image of Open-Solution](Images/Open-Solution.PNG)